 - Customer Relationships This was valued on a discounted cash flow basis, taking into account future revenues and likely "churn" rates in customer turnover.
-The discount rate was based on a weighted average cost of capital for the Company; - > Intellectual Property This was based on a discounted cash flow of future notional royalties.
-The royalty was assessed by reference to other comparable transactions and the discount rate takes into account risks and benefits associated with the Intellectual Property; - Patents and Trademarks These were also based on a notional royalty basis and were discounted using a weighted average cost of capital for the Company.
+The discount rate was based on a weighted average cost of capital for the Company; and - Patents and Trademarks These were also based on a notional royalty basis and were discounted using a weighted average cost of capital for the Company.